Ilusio/cytonet/install/docker/README.md

 ## Prerequisites
 1. Install [Docker](https://docs.docker.com/engine/installation/)
 2. If you plan to use the GPU version, install the [drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)
+3. Modify the password in the file jupyter_notebook_config.py

 ## Build the image